beytuuh42/ss18-wambo/README.md

 docker-compose build
 docker-compose up

-if error occures, go into /app and /server and run: npm install
+3. if error occures, go into /app and /server and run: npm install

 Repeat step 2.

-Start the "start.bat" file.
-It'll run npm install commands and run the app.